miemiemmmm/Nearl/docs/source/tutorial2.rst

 Featurize MISATO trajectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Similar to tutorial 1, the following code converts the
+Similar to tutorial 1, the following code converts the MISATO trajectories into mass-weighted voxel features.

 .. code-block:: python